A Fully Automated DM-BIM-BEM Pipeline Enabling Graph-Based Intelligence, Interoperability, and Performance-Driven Early Design: Method

 \subsubsection{Workflow efficiency and robustness}

 This validation focuses on assessing the framework in a realistic design workflow.
-A SketchUp-based interface has been developed(Fig. \ref{MoosasPlus}). , enabling users to export B-rep data, invoke the transformation pipeline, import the generated ontology model (.xml), and produce the corresponding EnergyPlus model (.idf).
+A SketchUp-based interface has been developed (Fig. \ref{MoosasPlus}), enabling users to export B-rep data, invoke the transformation pipeline, import the generated ontology model (.xml), and produce the corresponding EnergyPlus model (.idf).
 To improve I/O performance, the interface employs a custom stream-based format (*.geo).
-This integration allows the framework to be embedded within the open-access simulation platform MOOSAS (Lin et al. 2021) and extended into a complete building simulation environment (Figure 10b).
+This integration allows the framework to be embedded within the open-access simulation platform MOOSAS \cite{Lin2021MOOSAS} and extended into a complete building simulation environment.

 For benchmarking, the commercial software SEFAIRA \cite{Sefaira2023} is evaluated using Dataset 3.
 Because SEFAIRA does not provide an accessible API or automated workflow, all transformations are performed manually and documented.
 Efficiency is assessed using the metric in Eq.
 7, with processing time captured via a mouse-tracking tool.
 Robustness is evaluated using Eq.
 11. Each case is executed multiple times to minimize the influence of manual operations and other stochastic factors.